lukasNo1/opi/misc/qyld_analysis.md

-# Is this a drop in replacement for covered call ETFs?
+# Can I use this a replacement for covered call ETFs?

-Answer: It is a replacement for covered call ETF's yes, but it's not "drop in", like shown below on the example "QYLD".
+Answer: It is a replacement for covered call ETF's yes, but there are some key differences, like shown below on the example "QYLD".

 ## Comparison to the QYLD covered call ETF